EmmanuelD97/COMP322/lab3/README.md

 cleaned up hasNonSig function a little

 made a global array that holds all the possible signals so that we can read from it

+got rid of unnecessary global variable

+3/24/20

+cleaned up the code a bit, made functions more readable

+finished commenting on code